a1364t/Code_Challenge/README.md

 ### Challenges
 * Adding pagination and sorting to the results table (the pagination interfer the functionality of the sorting table)
+* Adding CSV uploader function to the app

 ### To be implemented
 * Fix the reordering of the results in the table.

 ### Bugs/Issues
 * Sorting functionality doesn't work when pagination is acitivated.
+* CSV file doesn't upload to the database